Top Tips and Tricks for Treating Venous Disease

 If you take all of these factors and combine them with your lifestyle, such as working on your feet or having to remain seated at a desk for long periods of time – the outlook is not so good for your veins.
 While we frequently discuss the unsightliness of venous disease, it’s important to remember that our main goal in treating your venous disease is to promote better health while leaving you feeling confident about the look of your legs.

-“It isn’t always just about the aesthetic when it comes your venous disease,” Dr. Fox says.
+“It isn’t always just about the aesthetic when it comes to your venous disease,” Dr. Susan Fox says.
 “Side effects of venous disease can be pretty uncomfortable.”

 So how can you treat your varicose and spider veins while not in our care?
 There are a number of ways to ensure you are promoting healthy vein circulation from home, work, and even the gym.